RobertFacundo/dreamJournalF/README.md

 - Immersive design: Fonts, colors, and shadows evoke calmness and dream-like visuals.

 - Modular architecture: Clean, reusable component and hook structure.

+- Users can add one or more dreams, which are displayed interactively in a calendar within their profile page.

 ----